Interface

 • ProductOrdering(args...) for block ordering,

-• certify: Certify the obtained basis.
-When this option is false, the algorithm is randomized, and the result is correct with high probability.
-When this option is true, the result is guaranteed to be correct in case the ideal is homogeneous (default is false).
+• certify: A bool, whether to certify the obtained basis.
+When this option is false, the algorithm is randomized and the result is correct with high probability.
+When this option is true, the result is guaranteed to be correct in case the ideal is homogeneous.
+Default is false.

-• linalg: Linear algebra backend.
+• linalg: A symbol, linear algebra backend.
 Available options are:

 • :auto for the automatic choice (default),